Breast Surgery Mega-Site by Rebecca

 American Women - See before & after photos and Scars.

 Anatomical Implants - Teardrop shaped breast implants for a more natural appearing breast.
 Some breast surgeons contend these anatomical implants are harder to place as the surgeon must be much more precise and the implant can turn upside-down.
 Read more about Anatomical Breast Implants here.
-If you want anatomical breast implants, find a breast surgeon willing & experienced, such as Dr. Tebbetts, the inventor of the anatomical breast implant.
+If you want anatomical breast implants, find a breast surgeon willing & experienced with the anatomical breast implants.

 Antibiotics - May be used to deter infection after surgery and in treating Capsular Contracture.